bigscience-workshop/bigscience/jz/envs/README.md

 du -ahd1 --inodes $six_ALL_CCFRSTORE | sort -rh
 ```

-Some busy git clone can be pruned of unused files with: `git gc`, e.g. to prune a dir with multiple-clones as a subdir
+Some busy git clones can be pruned of unused files with: `git gc`, e.g. to prune a dir with multiple-clones as sub-dirs:

 ```
-~/prod/code
+cd $six_ALL_CCFRWORK/code
 du -hs .
 du -hs --inodes .
 find . -mindepth 1 -maxdepth 1 -type d -exec bash -c "cd '{}' && git gc" \;